Google Analytics 4 (GA4) is here! That means it’s time to add Google Analytics 4 to WordPress.

-Next, you’ll need to enter the Account name for your Google Analytics account.
+Now, you’ll need to enter the Account name for your Google Analytics account.
 You’ll also see different data sharing settings, make sure you check all the boxes and then click Next.

 Now, you’ll have to enter the property details of your website.
-Start by entering a name, selecting a reporting time zone, and choosing your currency.
+Start by entering a name, select a reporting time zone, and currency.
+Hit Next.